-- Failure to submit the Program Accountability form will result in the principal applicant and his/her project being ineligible for funding in the next year’s cycle.
+- If awarded a grant, failure to submit the Program Accountability form at the completion of the project will result in the principal applicant and their project being ineligible for future funding.
+This form describes the outcomes of your project.

-- Evaluation of budget (e.g., efficiency of resources, evidence of other funding resources) and likely return on investment
+- Budget (e.g., efficiency of resources, evidence of other funding resources) and likely return on investment

 If you have any questions, please contact Lynn Canty, SCCAP Director of Operations at email@example.com